Skip to main content

 • your certificate of registration, or a certificate of good standing, with the GMC

-HIV, hepatitis-B & other blood-borne virus inno ulation certificates
+HIV, hepatitis-B & other blood-borne viruses

 What about indemnity cover and travel advice?

-You are best advised to approach the organisation which provides you with professional indemnity to determine what cover you can expect whilst out of the UK.
-Arrangements are often agreed on a case-by-case approach, so take the opportunity to discuss your arrangements personally with your protection society.
+The arrangements are often agreed on a case-by-case approach, so take the opportunity to discuss your arrangements personally with your protection society.
 Follow these links to the 3 largest indemnity providers: MDUMDDUS and MPS.

 Before leaving the UK, you should: